benjaminfspector/LGEO2D/README.md

 # LGEO
 A basic lightweight geometry library.
 ## Todo list:
- - Add IO functions for Ray
+ - Flesh out functionality of lines, segments, rays, and rectangles.
  - Migrate some of the functions to their own Util file (such as error codes, helper functions, etc).
- - Add IO functions for helper classes and values (such as enum codes)
  - Build polygon2d class
  - (later) Build 3d geometry
- - Clean up and comment code.
+ - Clean up and comment code (in progress)